Top 15 Places To Visit In Antigua: From Nelson’s Dockyard To Devil’s Bridge

 Photo: Magicpiano / Wikimedia Commons / Image For Representation Only

-For nature enthusiasts, Devil’s Bridge National Park is one of the most unique Antigua attractions.
+For nature enthusiasts, Devil’s Bridge National Park is one of the most unique places for Antigua trip.
 This breathtaking limestone arch along the northeastern coast was formed over thousands of years by the relentless pounding of the Atlantic Ocean waves.
 There are also hiking trails where visitors can proceed to the Indian Town National Park, which features unique birds and native plants.
 Being one of the most visited tourist attractions in Antigua, Devil’s Bridge is a destination for nature and history enthusiasts.

 Location: Northeastern Antigua, near Indian Town Point